 The Talking Parts

 There is very little as far as dialogue goes in this game.
 What little talking you do encounter is remarkably inconsistent.
 There are a few NPCs who are running mini-games.
 One of them is dressed as a clown and running a break the targets-style game.
-Another character known as the Cheapskate Elf is running a treasure chest game and if you guess the wrong chest, he says, “NOTHING!
+Another character known as the Cheapskate Elf is running a treasure chest game.
+If you guess the wrong chest, he says, “NOTHING!
 YOU SO STUPID!” which is a blatant UHF reference.
 Aside from tone or two lines from the shop-keepers and Charon who steals your gold before entering the castle, the only other lines are the journal entries left behind by the prince which are optional to read.

 Z…We’ve Reached the End.
 Anything Else?